microsoft/onnxruntime-inference-examples/c_cxx/README.md

 You may get a precompiled libpng library from [https://onnxruntimetestdata.blob.core.windows.net/models/libpng.zip](https://onnxruntimetestdata.blob.core.windows.net/models/libpng.zip)

 ## Install ONNX Runtime
+### Option 1: download a prebuilt package
-You may either get a prebuit onnxruntime from nuget.org, or build it from source by following the [build instructions](https://www.onnxruntime.ai/docs/how-to/build.html).
+You may either get a prebuit onnxruntime from https://github.com/microsoft/onnxruntime/releases/.
+For example, you may download onnxruntime-win-x64-\*\*\*.zip and unzip it to any folder.

+### Option 2: build from source
-If you build it by yourself, you must append the "--build_shared_lib" flag to your build command.
+If you'd like to build it by yourself, [build instructions are here](https://www.onnxruntime.ai/docs/how-to/build.html).
+Please note you need to add the "--build_shared_lib" flag to your build command.
+Like this:

 Open Developer Command Prompt for Visual Studio version you are going to use.
 This will setup necessary environment for the compiler and other things to be found.
 ```
 build.bat --config RelWithDebInfo --build_shared_lib --parallel